charmoniumQ/PROBE/docs/benchmark_suite/README.md

 @Fig:benchmark-groups shows a priori benchmark "types", similar but more precise than those in @Tbl:implemented-benchmarks.
 From these two, we offer the following observations:

-- @Fig:benchmark-clusters: It may appear that the algorithm did not select the benchmark closest to the cluster center, but this is because we are viewing a 2D projection of a high-dimensional space, like how three stars may appear next to each other in the sky, but in reality one pair may be much closer than the other, since we cannot perceive radial distance to each star.
+- It may appear that the algorithm did not select the benchmark closest to the cluster center, but this is because we are viewing a 2D projection of a high-dimensional space, like how three stars may appear next to each other in the sky, but in reality one pair may be much closer than the other, since we cannot perceive radial distance to each star.

-- @Fig:benchmark-clusters: Many of the clusters are singletons, for example the `python http.server` near $(5,6)$; this is surprising, but given there are not any other points nearby, it seems reasonable.
+- Many of the clusters are singletons, for example the `python http.server` near $(5,6)$; this is surprising, but given there are not any other points nearby, it seems reasonable.

-- @Fig:benchmark-groups: We might expect that benchmarks of the same type would occupy nearby points in PCA space, but it seems they often do not. lmbench is particularly scattered with points at $(-1, 0)$ and $(0, 5)$, perhaps because it is a microbenchmark suite where each microbenchmark program tests a different subsystem.
+- We might expect that benchmarks of the same type would occupy nearby points in PCA space, but it seems they often do not. lmbench is particularly scattered with points at $(-1, 0)$ and $(0, 5)$, perhaps because it is a microbenchmark suite where each microbenchmark program tests a different subsystem.

 \begin{figure*}